Acoustic Vocal Pedagogy Workshop and Online Course 2025

 AVPW must meet a full-priced minimum enrollment threshold to ensure we can offer any discounted spots.

 Waitlist participants will be offered spots on a first-come-first-served basis.
 Participants who are able to pay the full price for the workshop are encouraged to do so early, as enrollment is limited.
-Limited scholarships are also available to those only able to participate in the Online Course.

 Donate to offset tuition for others